philou/philou.github.com/_pages/about-me.md

 comments: false
 author_profile: true
 ---
-Philippe Bourgau, Continuous Refactoring Coach
+Philippe Bourgau, eXtreme Programming Coach and Sustainable Pace Hacktivist

-*Life is too short for boring stuff!
-I help software engineers to reach an effective and calm pace through continuous refactoring of their code and team.*
+*Let's not waste our lives on loosy work!
+I help software engineers to reach an effective and sustainable pace through continuous refactoring of their code and organizations.*

+In this blog, I write about:

+* eXtreme Programming practices, principles, and coaching
+* Legacy code refactoring techniques
+* How to change organizations, even when we are at the bottom of the hierarchy

 An early adopter of eXtreme Programming, I have been practicing since 2003 and mentoring teams since 2006.
 Thanks to XP and refactoring, I have delivered high quality, fit to purpose and future proof software with less stress and overtime.